SDGGiesbrecht/SDGCommandLine/README.md

 )
 ```

-`SDGCommandLine` can then be imported in source files:
+The libraries’ modules can then be imported in source files:

 ```swift
 import SDGCommandLine